-The risk of cross-contamination of the QIAsymphony DSP Circulating DNA system was analyzed by performing three 96 sample runs on the QIAsymphony SP instrument with alternating checkerboard batches (positive and negative samples alternating).
-Female plasma (negative sample) and female plasma spiked with sheared male gDNA of a concentration of 1.0E+05 copies of SRY1 gene per milliliter plasma (positive sample) were used as sample materials for a model system.
-Sample preparation was performed using the 4 ml protocol that includes two separate sample transfers of each 2 ml volume.
-A potential contamination of the negative female plasma samples during the extraction runs was evaluated by subsequent analysis of the eluates using a real-time PCR for the Y-chromosome specific gene SRY1.
+The risk of cross-contamination of the QIAsymphony DSP Circulating DNA system was analyzed for protocols with 1 mL, 4 mL, and 10 mL sample volume that include one, two and five separate sample transfer steps of each 1 mL or 2 mL volume.
+Three 96 sample runs (1 mL and 4 mL) and six 48 sample runs (10 mL) were performed on the QIAsymphony SP instrument with alternating checkerboard batches (positive and negative samples alternating).
+For 1 mL and 4 mL sample volume, female plasma (negative sample) and female plasma spiked with sheared male gDNA of a concentration of 1.0E+05 copies of SRY1 gene per milliliter plasma (positive sample) were used as sample materials for a model system.
+For 10 mL sample volume, plasma (negative sample) and plasma spiked with a 1000 bp DNA fragment from the GFP gene of a concentration of 1.0E+05 copies per milliliter plasma (positive sample) were used as sample materials for a model system.

+A potential contamination of the negative plasma samples during the extraction runs was evaluated by subsequent analysis of the eluates using a real-time PCR for the Y-chromosome specific gene SRY1 (1 mL and 4 mL protocol) and for the GFP specific sequence (10 mL protocol).

 No cross-contamination was detected for a sample to sample, batch to batch, or run to run carry over.